Site last updated: Thursday, March 12, 2026

 Luncheon for Literacy raises funds for BC3 adult education program

-A table decorated by the Butler Eagle for the Literacy Luncheon won the People's Choice Award.
+A table decorated by the Butler Eagle for the Luncheon for Literacy won the People’s Choice Award.
 Gricel Hernandez/Butler Eagle

-Community was at the core of the Rotary Club of Butler’s Luncheon for Literacy, held at the Butler County Community College’s Founders Hall on Sunday afternoon, Feb.
+BUTLER TWP — Community was at the core of the Butler Rotary Club PM Luncheon for Literacy, held at Butler County Community College’s Founders Hall on Sunday afternoon, Feb.
 22.

-Local organizations decorated their tables to represent a book at the luncheon, from children’s books like “Olivia,” to young adult books like “The Hunger Games” and even nonfiction books, with one group opting for “Butler: A Pictorial History” as its theme.
-Another still honored the late author Sophie Kinsella, decorating around her book “Confessions of a Shopaholic.”
+Local organizations decorated their tables to represent a book at the luncheon, from children’s books like “Olivia” to young adult books like “The Hunger Games,” and even nonfiction books, with one group opting for “Butler: A Pictorial History” as its theme.
+Another honored the late author Sophie Kinsella, decorating around her book “Confessions of a Shopaholic.”

 The event helps fund BC3’s Adult Literacy Program, which offers free high school equivalency prep, English as a second language and other courses for adults seeking a means for self-improvement.

-The luncheon also welcomed guest author, Tricia Pritchard, director of donor and community engagement at the BC3 Foundation, who interviewed Dick Hartung, a former basketball coach at BC3 and author of the book, “GOOD ON YA!,” a collection of stories from throughout his life.
+The luncheon also welcomed a guest author.
+Tricia Pritchard, director of donor and community engagement at the BC3 Foundation, interviewed Dick Hartung, a former basketball coach at BC3 and author of the book, “GOOD ON YA!,” a collection of stories from throughout his life.

-Hartung said his advice for aspiring writers was, in one word, “passion,” and said that although he was never the most talented basketball player, it was his passion that kept him going on the court and on the typewriter.
+Hartung said his advice for aspiring writers is, in one word, “passion,” and said although he was never the most talented basketball player, it was his passion that kept him going on the court and later on the computer.

 At the end of the luncheon, the Rotary Club presented awards to the tables with the best designs.
-The people’s choice award went to the Butler Eagle, whose table was decorated as the book “Alice in Wonderland,” and the judges’ award went to the Maridon Museum’s table, with a theme of “Black Beauty.”
+The People’s Choice Award went to the Butler Eagle, whose table was decorated like the book “Alice in Wonderland,” and the Judges’ Award went to the Maridon Museum’s table, with a theme of “Black Beauty.”

 A table designed based on the book, “Olivia,” is seen at the Luncheon for Literacy on Sunday.
 Maura Farr/Butler Eagle